-Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what was supposed to be a straight forward, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a property I put an offer in a fortnight ago in what should have been a quick, no chain conveyancing.
 Clophill is where the house is located.
-Is there any advice you can give?
+Can you offer any advice?

 Flying freeholds in Clophill are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Clophill you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Clophill may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even though you don't necessarily need a conveyancing solicitor in Clophill you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Clophill may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Frank (my husband) and I may need to let out our Clophill garden flat for a while due to taking a sabbatical.
 We used a Clophill conveyancing practice in 2004 but they have since shut and we did not think at the time seek any guidance as to whether the lease permits subletting.
 How do we find out?

 Some leases for properties in Clophill do contain a provision to say that subletting is only permitted with prior consent from the landlord.
 The landlord is not entitled to unreasonably refuse but, in such cases, they would need to see references.
 Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting permission.